911 Dispatch Position

 Department Information

-A Public Safety Dispatcher receives and processes telephone requests for police, fire and medical emergency response.
-The person in this position determines the nature, urgency and jurisdiction of a call and either dispatches public safety personnel and equipment to the scene of the emergency or transfers the call to the appropriate jurisdiction.
-The Dispatcher enters information from the caller and responding units into a computer-aided dispatch software program and continually updates the status of those responding to the incident.
-The WhatCOMM Dispatch center serves as the Public Safety Answering Point for Whatcom County.
-The center also serves as the activation point for the AMBER Alert Plan for North Puget Sound.
+A Public Safety Telecommunicator (PST) receives and processes voice, text and multimedia requests for police, behavioral health, fire, and medical emergency response.
+The incumbent in this position determines the nature, urgency, and jurisdiction of a report and either dispatches public safety personnel and equipment to respond or transfers the call to the appropriate jurisdiction.
+The PST enters information from the reporting party and responding units into a computer-aided dispatch (CAD) software program and continually updates the status of those responding to the incident via radio, CAD, and phone communication.
+The PST provides guidance and assistance to the public in life-safety situations; and coordinates appropriate responses to high-risk, high-stress operations, with the objective of keeping all participants safe.
+The What-Comm Emergency Communication Center (ECC) serves as the Public Safety Answering Point (PSAP) for Whatcom County.
+This position is essential and must report to work during times when the City is closed.

 DISTINGUISHING CHARACTERISTICS:

-This is the entry-level position for new Public Safety Dispatchers during their training period.
-A new hire will go through a structured training program to learn WhatCOMM policies and procedures for handling emergent and non-emergent calls as well as other agency, department, and dispatch center protocols.
+This is the entry-level position for new PSTs during their training period.
+A new hire will go through a structured training program to learn What-Comm policies and procedures for handling emergent and non-emergent calls as well as other agency, department, and dispatch center protocols.

-A Dispatcher in Training will promote to Dispatcher I when he or she completes the initial training period and can independently handle the call receiving function.
+A PST in Training will promote to PST I when they successfully complete the initial training period and can independently perform emergency and non-emergency call receiving.

-A Dispatcher II is distinguished from the Dispatcher I position by the ability to handle both dispatch consoles as well as the call receiving function.
+A PST II is distinguished from the PST I position by the ability to independently operate all dispatch consoles as well as perform emergency and non-emergency call receiving.

 Essential Functions:

-2. Develops and recommends updates to comprehensive dispatch policies, procedures, and protocols as necessary for the efficient operations of the center.
+1. May participate in developing and recommending updates to comprehensive dispatch policies, procedures, and protocols as necessary for the efficient operation of the center.
 Identifies and recommends new policies and procedures to improve dispatch operations and minimize liability.

-3. Performs Lead Worker duties as assigned to include posting overtime, making seating charts, and notifying Deputy Director of equipment/personnel issues and significant events that may impact staffing.
+2. Performs Lead Worker duties as assigned to include posting and mandating overtime, making seating charts, and notifying Supervisors or the Deputy Director of equipment/personnel issues and significant events which may impact staffing.

-4. Performs training of new employees to include call receiving and radio dispatching.
+3. Performs training of new employees to include call receiving and radio dispatching, as assigned.

 Area Information